kronosapiens/kronosapiens.github.io/_posts/2025-11-30-pairwise-paradigm.md

 Calculating these distributions can be done iteratively, with the relevant distribution being updated in constant-time after each vote.

 > Note that active ranking is an _online_ process -- the order of votes _does matter_ for determining which pairs are more likely to be shown.
+> The final weight production remains a _batch_ process, occurring all-at-once using the available data.

 Compared to star grouping, active ranking has several advantages.
 First, active ranking permits $O(n)$ comparisons in total, while star grouping requires $O(n^2)$ votes per sub-group.